Ridhwana/rails/guides/source/active_record_querying.md

 * [`preload`][]
 * [`eager_load`][]

+INFO: Prefer using `includes`, as it is a higher level method that will do either an `preload` or an `eager_load` depending on the situation.

 ### `includes`

 With `includes`, Active Record tries to load the specified associations using the most performant queries.